Progressive Multi-Modality Learning for Inverse Protein Folding

-\textbf{Evaluation on CATH Test Set.} Table~\ref{tab:1} reports the perplexity (lower is better) and recovery (higher is better) scores on the generic dataset CATH test set (``ALL'').
-MMDesign achieves the best performance with a perplexity of 3.86 and a recovery of 54.88\%, outperforming the state-of-the-art ProteinMPNN, PiFold (Group 1), and ESM-IF (Group 2) by a significant margin.
+\textbf{Evaluation on CATH Set.} Table~\ref{tab:1} reports the perplexity (lower is better) and recovery (higher is better) scores on the generic dataset CATH test set (``ALL'').
+MMDesign achieves the best performances with a perplexity of 3.86 and a recovery of 54.88\%, outperforming the SOTA ProteinMPNN, PiFold (Group 1), and ESM-IF (Group 2) by a significant margin.

 \textbf{Evaluation on Single/Short Chains.} Following \cite{ingraham2019generative}, we also evaluate the performance of the models on the subsets of the CATH test set, i.e., ``Short'' dataset (protein sequence length $\leq$ 100 residues) and ``Single-chain'' dataset (single-chain proteins recorded in the Protein Data Bank), for evaluation, as shown in Table~\ref{tab:1}.
 MMDesign achieves excellent performances on both ``Single-chain'' and ``Short'' datasets (although the recovery score of ``Single-chain'' is slightly lower than GVP-GNN-large on CATH 4.3).
 In particular, in terms of perplexity, MMDesign (Short: 5.32; Single-chain: 5.43) significantly outperforms PiFold (Short: 6.04; Single-chain: 6.31) and ProteinMPNN (Short: 6.21; Single-chain: 6.68).